bwlewis/exm/README.md

 allowing users to create out-of-core data structures that may be much larger than available RAM.

 ## Description

 Exm is a simple tool for out-of-core (OOC) computing.
 It is launched as a command line utility, taking an application as an argument.
 All memory allocations larger than a specified threshold are memory-mapped to a binary file.
 When data are not needed, they are stored on disk.
 It aims to be both process- and thread-safe.
-It includes a simple API that can be used by programs to dynamically fine tune out of core allocation details.
+It includes an optional, simple API that can be used by programs to dynamically fine tune out of core allocation details.

+Use exm with, for instance, a fast NVME flash device.
+Exm complements Linux system swap (also on a fast storage device) and works best together with swap.
+Linux swap efficiently manages situations in which lots of smaller allocations exceed available memory, while exm handles large allocations.

 ## Requirements